MetaCommunity/mci-dnet-xsd/README-de-setf.md

           system definitions within the directory `A.B.C/` and its subdirectories, and would register each system for its appropriate name, within `asdf:*source-registry*`.
-If -- in that methdology -- if there might be some concerns as with regards to when a system `A.B.C.D` would be defined in a file named `D.asd` rather than `A.B.C.D.asd` ... then, candidly, it may still be no more of a _commercially reusnable_ methdology, no more than to sell potatoes for paperweights.
+If -- in that methodology -- if there might be some concerns as with regards to when a system `A.B.C.D` would be defined in a file named `D.asd` rather than `A.B.C.D.asd` ... then, candidly, it may still be no more of a _commercially reusable_ methodology, no more than to sell potatoes for paperweights.

         * A third methodology may be developed -- albeit again, in